-This owner's manual covers all models of the Civic 2-door.
-You may find descriptions of equipment and features that are not on your particular model.
+This owner's manual covers all models of the CR-V. You may find descriptions of equipment and features that are not on your particular vehicle.

 The information and specifications included in this publication were in effect at the time of approval for printing.
 Honda Motor Co., Ltd. reserves the right, however, to discontinue or change specifications or design at any time without notice and without incurring any obligation whatsoever.